The genuine AcroIEFavClient.dll file is a software component of Acrobat Reader by Adobe.

 Description: AcroIEFavClient.dll is not essential for the Windows OS and causes relatively few problems.
-AcroIEFavClient.dll is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the "My Files" folder - mostly C:\Program Files\Adobe\Acrobat 6.0\Acrobat\ or C:\Program Files\Adobe\Acrobat 7.0\Acrobat\.
+AcroIEFavClient.dll is located in a subfolder of "C:\Program Files"—mostly C:\Program Files\Adobe\Acrobat 6.0\Acrobat\ or C:\Program Files\Adobe\Acrobat 7.0\Acrobat\.

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-IDs used by this BHO are AE7CD045-E861-484f-8273-0445EE161910 or F4971EE7-DAA0-4053-9964-665D8EE6A077.
+IDs used by this BHO include AE7CD045-E861-484f-8273-0445EE161910 or F4971EE7-DAA0-4053-9964-665D8EE6A077.
 The program is not visible.
-AcroIEFavClient.dll is able to change the behavior or monitor Internet Explorer.
+AcroIEFavClient.dll is able to change the behavior of, or monitor Internet Explorer.
 The service has no detailed description.
 AcroIEFavClient.dll is not a Windows system file.
-You can uninstall this program in the control panel.
+You can uninstall this program in the Control Panel.
 The program has no file description.
-Therefore the technical security rating is 59% dangerous; however you should also read the users reviews.
+Therefore the technical security rating is 59% dangerous; however you should also read the user reviews.

 Recommended: Identify AcroIEFavClient.dll related errors